j-herrera/su2map/README.md

 # su2map
-Python script to map a SU2 CFD solution to a new mesh
+Maps a [SU2](https://github.com/su2code/SU2) CFD solution on VTK format onto a new mesh, creating a suitable restart file.
+The tool works for any cell shape in both 2D and 3D.

+The syntax is: _python su2map.py flow.vtk new_mesh.su2 solution_flow.dat_